alicjamarciniak/moody/README.md

 ## Features

-- **Mood Tracking**: Log your daily moods with an easy-to-use interface and visual mood indicators
+- 😄🫶 Mood Tracking: Check in with your vibes daily using fun, visual mood icons
-- **Interactive Charts & Analytics**: Visualize your mood trends over time with beautiful, interactive charts and statistics
+- 📊🔥 Interactive Charts & Analytics: See your mood glow up with colorful charts and smart stats
-- **Personal Diary**: Write notes and journal entries to capture thoughts and context behind your moods
-- **Timeline View**: Browse your emotional history in a chronological timeline
+- 🕰️🌀 Timeline View: Scroll your emotional lore in a clean, chronological feed
-- **Tags System**: Categorize and organize your mood entries with custom tags
-- **Statistics Dashboard**: Get comprehensive insights into your mood patterns and trends
+- 📈👀 Statistics Dashboard: Spot patterns, trends, and “oh wow” moments in your data
-- **User Authentication**: Secure sign-up and login with email or Google authentication
+- 🔐💅 User Authentication: Secure sign-in, no stress — email or Google
-- **Dark Mode**: Switch between light and dark themes for comfortable viewing
+- 🌙😴 Dark Mode: For night owls, doom-scrollers, and cozy vibes
-- **Multi-language Support**: Available in English and Polish
+- 🌍💬 Multi-language Support: English & Polish — because global energy
-- **Offline-ready**: Your data syncs seamlessly when you're back online
+- 📶🫡 Offline-ready: No signal?
+No problem.
+Syncs when you’re back

+### Planned for the future:

+- ✍️🧠 Personal Diary: Brain-dump your thoughts, feelings, and random moments
+- 🏷️✨ Tags System: Label your moods so future-you actually understands them

 ## Installation